Sign Up For Our Latest Updates

 3. What is the Fund and Strategy offered?

-The ATAC Inflation Rotation Fund (“ATACX”) is an absolute return, alternative strategy.
+The ATAC Inflation Rotation Fund (“ATACX”) is an absolute return, tactical strategy.

-4. What are the inception dates for the Fund?
+4. What is the inception date for the Fund?

 Pension Partners, LLC, has been running separately managed account strategies since December 2010.

 5. Who acts as the administrator, custodian, and distributor of the Fund?